moferg/usa-housing-analysis/README.md

 The following is a list of the requirements laid out by Code Louisville that this project meets:

+1. Category 2: Utilize External Data
-1. "Read data from an external file and use that data in your application."
+    * "Read data from an external file and use that data in your application."

         -This project reads in a CSV file obtained from Kaggle and uses the data in said file for analysis.
+2. CAtegory 3: Data Display
-2. "Use a Jupyter notebook to document your data analysis."
+    * "Use a Jupyter notebook to document your data analysis."

         -The data analysis performed in this project is stored in a Jupyter notebook.
-3. "Visualize data in a graph, chart, or other visual representation of data."
+    * "Visualize data in a graph, chart, or other visual representation of data."

         -There are multiple charts created with the seaborn library in this project.
+3. Category 4: Best Practices
-4. "Source data should not be modified/changed - clean data should be stored separately."
+    * "Source data should not be modified/changed - clean data should be stored separately."

         -The original dataset, `housing.csv`, is unchanged.
 There is a shortened version of the data in `housing_trimmed.csv`, and a cleaned version in `housing_cleaned.csv`.